PhD opportunities

 UKRI Studentship in Algebraic Geometry

-The UKRI studentship will be under the supervision of Evgeny Shinder for PhD work on the UKRI Horizion Europe guarantee project Motivic invariants and birational geometry of simple normal crossing degenerations.
+The UKRI studentship will be under the supervision of Evgeny Shinder for PhD work on the UKRI Horizon Europe guarantee project Motivic invariants and birational geometry of simple normal crossing degenerations.
 Please contact Evgeny Shinder for any questions.

 Deadline: flexible.
 Applications will be reviewed on a rolling basis.